Energy in Nevada – Do you know where your electricity comes from?

 According to the EPA Total CO2 (equivalent) emissions in metric tons in 2012 from North Valmy were 1,579,682 metric tons.
 This makes Valmy the third-largest producer of greenhouse gas emissions in the state, behind only Reid Gardner and the Lenzie natural-gas-fired generating station in southern Nevada.

 North Valmy is located a few miles northwest of the tiny town of Valmy in Humboldt County.

 Natural gas energy in Nevada: Frank A.Tracy Generating Station

 Tracy is not as remote as Beowawe and Valmy, in fact, it’s impossible not to notice it.
 Located alongside I-80 about 17 miles east of Reno, the Frank A. Tracy Generating Station is “a multi-technology natural gas-fueled power plant complex that includes 12 generating units.
 The newest and largest addition consists of two highly efficient General Electric combustion turbine generators, similar to the turbines that power jet airplanes.
 The exhaust from these two units is then recycled to power a separate steam turbine .”

 Peak generating capacity at Tracy is 1,021 Megawatts.

-In 2012 Tracy emitted 1,548,686 metric tons of CO2 (equivalent) (EPA), making it the fourth-largest emitter of greenhouse gases in the state.You can download all 0 of Energy in Nevada: Tale of three power plants image to your computer by right clicking photo and then save image as.
-Do not forget to share if you love with this picture.
+In 2012 Tracy emitted 1,548,686 metric tons of CO2 (equivalent) (EPA), making it the fourth-largest emitter of greenhouse gases in the state.You can download all 0 of Energy in Nevada: Tale of three power plants picture to your computer by right clicking image and then save image as.
+Do not forget to share if you interest with this wallpaper.